-Often we play with a certain region of a painting too much, and it no longer blends with the rest of the painting, causing the colors to become blurry in nature, the texture to build up too much, or just just not working out the way you expected.
+Often we work with a certain area of a painting too much, and it no longer blends with the rest of the painting, causing the colors to become blurry in nature, the texture to build up too much, or just just not working out the way you expected.
+You can make all kinds of mistakes when you start painting.
 While making a mistake on a painting can be incredibly irritating, you do not have to discard the whole work because of this.

-Determine the most effective strategy
+Determine the most effective way to fix the mistake

 This will help you get a new viewpoint on the art while still helping you to examine it without being affected by your emotions.
 It’s normal for an artist to become emotionally connected with their work; but, when something goes wrong, it just adds to the anger.
 This will lead to you attempting to correct the error without even reasoning it over, which will result in you creating even more complications than you did before.

 Before trying to correct any error on a canvas, consider whether the paint has completely dried and whether you will work with it when it is still wet.
 If you don’t have the stamina to work with wet paint, take a break, let it dry, and return when you can fix the problem.